netzleuchten/DynDns/readme.md

 The API class depends on `inwx/domrobot`.
 The endpoint itself uses `vlucas/phpdotenv`, `symfony/http-foundation` to add easy configuration and simple handling of requests and responses.

-So feel fork this project, extend it to your needs, just use the API class for a command-line tool etc.
+So feel free to fork this project, extend it to your needs, just use the API class for a command-line tool etc.

 ## Setup